 Section in Tailings Guide Management Action Responsibility Performance Measure Schedule References 4.1 Have the outcomes of the risk assessment been documented?
-Do the risk assessment and management measures take into account: physical and chemicals risk of the tailings facility; 4.1 environmental risks such as earthquakes, landslides or avalanches, which could impact the facility; and other risks external to the Owner and the facility, including regulatory and permitting risks (e.g., not obtaining permits in a timely manner, or permits that are not aligned with the design intent of the tailings facility).
-Here side representation has been presented and descripted that describes.
-Has a risk management plan been prepared and documented that describes mitigation measures to: • eliminate or avoid risk to the extent practicable; 4.1 reduce risk by minimizing the likelihood or potential consequence of an 4.1 unwanted event or condition that poses a risk; and, detect, respond to, and minimize the consequences if an unwanted event or condition occurs that poses a risk?
-4.1 For a new tailings facility or the expansion of the capacity of an existing facility, has development of a conceptual risk management plan begun at the project conception and planning phase of the life cycle?
+Do the risk assessment and management measures take into account: 4.1 physical and chemicals risk of the tailings facility; environmental risks such as earthquakes, landslides or avalanches, which could impact the facility; and other risks external to the Owner and the facility, including regulatory and permitting risks (e.g., not obtaining permits in a timely manner, or permits that are not aligned with the design intent of the tailings facility).
+Has a risk management plan been prepared and documented that describes mitigation measures to: 4.1 eliminate or avoid risk to the extent practicable; ł 4.1 reduce risk by minimizing the likelihood or potential consequence of an unwanted event or condition that poses a risk; and, detect, respond to, and minimize the consequences if an unwanted event or 4.1 condition occurs that poses a risk?
+For a new tailings facility or the expansion of the capacity of an existing facility, has development of a conceptual risk management plan begun at the project conception and planning phase of the life cycle?
 4.1 For a new tailings facility or the expansion of the capacity of an existing facility, has the conceptual risk management plan been refined and developed in greater detail during the design phase?
-4.1 Is the risk management documentation, including the risk assessment record, reviewed and updated as necessary in the event of any changes not anticipated at the beginning of mine life (e.g. mine life extensions, suspensions to care and Performano maintenance, re-starts, and process and technology changes)? ce Objectives 4.2 Have performance objectives and criteria been developed that are aligned with the Owner's tailings management system, policy and/or commitments, standards/guidelines, regulatory requirements, commitments to COIs, and sound engineering and environmental practices?
+4.1 Is the risk management documentation, including the risk assessment record, reviewed and updated as necessary in the event of any changes not anticipated at the beginning of mine life (e.g. mine life extensions, suspensions to care and maintenance, re-starts, and process and technology changes)?
+Performan ce Objectives 4.2 Have performance objectives and criteria been developed that are aligned with the Owner's tailings management system, policy and/or commitments, standards/guidelines, regulatory requirements, commitments to COIs, and sound engineering and environmental practices?
 Are performance objectives, indicators, and associated performance measures for the tailings facility based on: 4.2 environmental requirements; risk assessment and the level of acceptable impact and risk; and risk management plan?
-Here performance a bioactive and evitoria been developed for the entire life and a Have performance objectives and criteria been developed for the entire life cycle of the tailings facility, including planning for both potential temporary and eventual permanent closure, and including: protection of employee and public health and safety; 4.2 design objectives and criteria, including geotechnical, geochemical, operational, community, and environmental performance objectives that the tailings facility is expected to achieve; mitigation of negative environmental impacts by ensuring continued physical and chemical stability of all components/structures; and, acceptable post-closure use within a feasible technical and economic framework?
+Have performance objectives and criteria been developed for the entire life cycle of the tailings facility, including planning for both potential temporary and eventual permanent closure, and including: protection of employee and public health and safety; 4.2 design objectives and criteria, including geotechnical, geochemical, operational, community, and environmental performance objectives that the tailings facility is expected to achieve; mitigation of negative environmental impacts by ensuring continued physical and chemical stability of all components/structures; and, acceptable post-closure use within a feasible technical and economic framework?
 For a new tailings facility or the expansion of the capacity of an existing facility: 4.2 Have performance objectives been established in the conceptual planning phase?
 Did the assessments of alternatives for facility location and tailings management technology take these performance objectives into account?
-Accountabi lity and Responsibility 4.3 Do personnel with accountability and responsibility for tailings management have - an understanding, appropriate to their accountability and responsibly, of how the
+Accountabl 4.3 lity and Responsibility Do personnel with accountability and responsibility for tailings management have